- February 13, 2017

 Once you have hooked the reader in the first few sentences, do not unhook them.
 You will be required to make your essay interesting and captivating all through to the end.
 Therefore, do not just drop a hot essay hook and forget to make the rest of your essay interesting to read.

 Your hook is a tip of an iceberg.
 It should give a preview of what the reader should expect in order to lure them into reading up to the end.
 The type of hook you will use will depend on the kind of writing you are compiling.
 If you are writing a narrative, an argumentative essay, a deductive, a personal or a critical essay the hooks will vary.
 Before you identify a perfect hook, it is important to research widely on your topic.
+Finally, if you need to buy college term papers check our home page.

 - 0 Comments